Beat98/LHZ_QAOA_PPO/README.md

 4. **Make Environment changes**

+   The Environment can be found in order "ENV".
    You can adjust f.e. the reward function in LHZ_QAOA_env.py.
-If you want to use a more recent QAOA or LHZ code here is the place to incorporate it.
+If you want to use a more recent QAOA or LHZ code this is the place to incorporate it.